Axian-Inc/wwi-express-svc/README.md

 ### Running Locally
 1. Clone down this repository.
 2. Open the folder in VS Code, the `Remote Containers` extension will notice the `.devcontainer\devcontainer.json` and attempt to build a container to house this environment and open this folder inside the container, as described by the project's root `Dockerfile`.
 3. Once VS Code is running with the folder hosted out of the container, set the application config in the `.env` file.
-This is where credentials to the database server are set, along with the target `PORT` to host the serviceon.
-You can source these values from Gabe Harris or Tyler Holmes or the Lab notes.
+This is where credentials to the database server are set, along with the target `PORT` to host the service on.
+You can source these values from FFTHH Lab notes.
 ```
 PORT=8081
 DB_HOST=someDatabaseServer.database.windows.net